1838 Mormon War

-The 1838 Mormon War, also known as the Missouri Mormon War, was a series of armed conflicts between Mormons (Latter Day Saints) and other settlers in northern Missouri from August 6 to November 1, 1838.
-Initially consisting of mutual vigilante violence, it escalated into direct intervention by the Missouri state militia.
-The conflict concluded with the issuance of the Missouri Executive Order 44, which mandated the expulsion of the Mormons from the state.
+The 1838 Mormon War, also known as the Missouri Mormon War, was a series of armed conflicts between Mormons (Latter Day Saints) and other settlers in northern Missouri during the summer and fall of 1838.
+Initially characterized by mutual vigilante violence, it escalated into direct intervention by the Missouri Volunteer Militia.
+The conflict concluded with the issuance of the Missouri Executive Order 44, which mandated the extermination or the expulsion of the Mormons from the state.

-The Latter Day Saint movement, founded in upstate New York in 1830 and subsequently headquartered in Kirtland, Ohio, had rapidly expanded in Missouri through organized migration.
-A Mormon outpost was established in Jackson County in 1831 but growing hostility lead to its violent eviction in 1833.
-In response, the Missouri legislature created Caldwell County in 1836 as a designated area for displaced Mormon settlers.
-Caldwell County became the movement’s center after Mormon prophet Joseph Smith relocated from Kirtland in early 1838.
+Early Latter Day Saints settled in western Missouri beginning in 1830, driven by revelations instructing them to "gather" in two main centers: Kirtland, Ohio, and Jackson County, Missouri.
+Facing increasing hostility from neighboring settlers, an 1833 crisis resulted in their forceful eviction from Jackson County by vigilantes.
+The Missouri legislature went on to create Caldwell County in 1836 as a "compromise" for displaced Mormon settlers; however, the relocation of Mormon leaders from Kirtland in early 1838 intensified fears of Mormon consolidation and expansion in Missouri.

-The rapid influx of Mormons caused friction with other settlers, especially as they expanded into neighboring counties.
-Tensions escalated in August 1838 during an election-day brawl in Gallatin, Daviess County, where Mormons were blocked from voting.
-By October, local vigilance committees began forcibly expelling Mormons from Daviess and Carroll counties.
-Units of the Missouri Volunteer Militia were deployed to quell the unrest, but they eventually defected to join the anti-Mormon efforts.
-In response, the Mormons organized their own armed groups and conducted counter-raids.
+Violence reignited on August 6, 1838, after a group attempted to prevent Mormons from voting in Gallatin, Daviess County, Missouri, catalyzing the formation of vigilance committees that sought to expel the Mormons from Missouri.
+Local militia largely failed to quell the unrest, which rapidly escalated into a series of raids and counter-raids.
+Key engagements included the Battle of Crooked River (October 24), and the Hawn's Mill Massacre (October 30) where anti-Mormon vigilantes killed 17 unarmed Latter Day Saints.

-After the Battle of Crooked River in late October, Governor Lilburn Boggs concluded that the Mormons were in open insurrection against state authority, and ordered state troops that they “must be exterminated or driven from the state.”
-The state's response to the conflict provoked widespread controversy and severely damaged Boggs’s political standing.
-By the end of the war, 22 people had been killed, and roughly 10,000 Latter Day Saints were displaced, most seeking refuge in Illinois.
+After the engagements at Crooked River, Missouri Governor Lilburn Boggs concluded that the Mormons were in open insurrection against state authority, and issued an order on October 27 commanding state troops that they "must be exterminated or driven from the state."
+Mormons surrendered on November 1, 1838.
+The state's response to the conflict provoked widespread controversy and severely damaged Boggs's political standing.
+The war resulted in 22 deaths and the displacement of 10,000 Latter Day Saints, most seeking refuge in the state of Illinois.